rrcobb/backgammon/devlog.md

 - reorder game panels so it fits on different screen sizes
   - history below
+- screen size awareness
   - board zoom?
-- screen size awareness
   - expand/collapse buttons placement

 - show previous game state (as an option when we expand)
 - undo / reset to a position

-- separate roll from move
+- separate roll from move ? (for individual play, at least)

 - show the valid moves